flaviobaylao/integracode/replit.md

 - **Communication Style**: Simple, everyday language.
 - **Testing Credentials**: Always use flavio@bebahonest.com.br / M@riafe1 for login and testing.

+# Recent Changes (October 24, 2025)

+## Deployment Build Fix
+- **Static Assets Fix**: Fixed critical issue where the application showed a blank white screen after deployment.
+The problem was caused by `attached_assets/` folder (containing favicon, icons, and images) not being included in the production build.
+Solution: Copied attached_assets to `client/public/attached_assets/` so Vite automatically includes them in the build output at `dist/public/attached_assets/`.
+This ensures all static assets are available in the deployed application.

 # Recent Changes (October 22, 2025)

 ## Sales Cards Import - Critical Bug Fixes